Kalooki: Tacking

 After laying down the contracted sets, the player is allowed to lay down additional appropriate cards to any of the sets laid on the table, in the same turn, or in later turns of the same hand.
 This is called tacking on or laying off.
 Further cards of the same rank can be tacked onto a "3".
 A "4" can be extended by tacking on the next higher or lower card in sequence.
 When the suit is complete no further tacking is possible.

-Jokers may be replaced by a tacked card in a set of "4" and must ascend or descend to its new position immediately.
-A Joker may not be moved to facilitate a tack ie) For a set of "4" - club-9, club-10, club-J, Joker; the Joker can be moved to facilitate the tacking of club-Q. However, the Joker cannot be moved to the club-8 position to facilitate the tacking of club-7.
+Jokers may be replaced by a tacked card in a set of "4" and must ascend to its new position immediately.
+A Joker may not be moved to facilitate a tack i.e. for a set of "4" - club-9, club-10, club-J, Joker; the Joker can be moved up to club-K to facilitate the tacking of club-Q. However, the Joker cannot be moved to the club-8 position to facilitate the tacking of club-7.

 Jokers may only be tacked onto a player's own laid sets.

-No player may tack cards until they have laid their contract.
+No player may tack cards until after they have laid their contract.